pfaciana/version-sync/README.md

 A: The action uses the `semver` library to calculate the next version based on the current version and the specified release type (patch, minor, or major).

-### Q: Can I customize the commit message and tag name?
+### Q: Can I customize the commit and tag messages?

-A: Currently, the commit message and tag name are automatically generated based on the new version.
-Customization options will be added in future releases.
+A: Yes, the docs have been updated to show how to customize the commit and tag messages.